The Ultimate Guide to Observing Mars

 Tip #4: What to look for while observing Mars

 Mars often reveals subtle changes from opposition to opposition, but every so often, a significant change does occur.
 In 2018, there was a massive Martian dust storm that engulfed the planet and limited the amount of detail that was visible.
 This time, the surface is much clearer.
 For the best views, you will need a larger aperture telescope and a lot of patience to find just the right time when the air settles and details pop into view.
-So, what prominent features should we look for leading up to opposition?
+So, what prominent Martian features should we look for in the couple of months leading up and after an opposition?

 Phases: Although Mars does not exhibit the full range of phases as seen from Earth, it does appear almost always in a gibbous phase, leading up to a full phase at opposition.